Overview of Admissions Process

 2. Submit the $75 non-refundable Application Fee: See Payment Options.

-3. Verification of previous studies: Evidence of a minimum of secondary school completion (US high school diploma or equivalent) OR a college/university transcript.
+3. Verification of previous studies: Evidence of a minimum of secondary school completion (US high school diploma or equivalent).
+Submit either a high school transcript OR a college/university transcript.
 If not in English then a certified translation is required.

 4. Personal Statement: Write a personal statement that includes your goals in the field of acting and why you are interested in studying at The Lee Strasberg Theatre & Film Institute.
 (1-2 pages typed)